defended-net/malwatch/README.md

     0 0 * * * /opt/malwatch/malwatch signatures update
     0 1 * * * /opt/malwatch/malwatch scan

+## Real Time Scanning

+Real time malware scanning is possible with `malwatch-monitor`.
+A `systemd` unit can automatically be created with `malwatch install systemd`.
+This is optional - feel free to set up your own or use any preferred method such as a foreground process or even `screen`.
+We believe software should be flexible.

+Using `systemd`, it is necessary to `enable` followed by `start`:

+    systemctl enable malwatch-monitor
+    systemctl start malwatch-monitor

+# Submit Malware Samples

+Our API can receive malware samples to improve the signature base.
+One upload is permitted per week and additional uploads are included for our [Sponsors](https://defended.net/sponsor)

 # Platform Integrations

+Malwatch can operate as standalone or easily be compatible with any setup.

 - cPanel